 It will push them gently into making a buying decision.

 A common practice when first introducing a new product to the market is to greatly discount the price as a way of enticing the prospect to buy.

 This is often a big mistake as you need to be slightly picky about the kind of customer you are cultivating.

 The smarter decision is to ALWAYS go with a premium.

 Just make sure it’s not some throw-away junk or failed main product.
 Be positive it’s something of real value your customer is going to be excited about… and satisfied with.

-Always ask yourself how you can create a premium bonus which will enhance the benefits your prospect is getting from buying your featured product.
+Always ask yourself how you can create a premium bonus that will enhance the benefits your prospect is getting from buying your featured product.

-If your premium is unrelated or doesn’t increase the buying experience of your prospect than scrap it and find something else to offer them.
+If your premium is unrelated or doesn’t increase the buying experience of your prospect then scrap it and find something else to offer them.